The Board is responsible for formulating, reviewing and approving the Company’s strategies, budgets and corporate actions.

 All board members have significant experience in the financial services industry and in investments.
 The Board believes they have the requisite mix of skills and experience to successfully execute the business strategy in order to meet the Company’s objectives.

-Derek Lew, non-executive chairman
+Derek Lew, Executive Director

 Appointed on 6 November 2019: Chair of Audit Committee.